FrostSource/hla-custom-wrist-pockets/README.md

 This project aims to solve the issue of wrist holograms appearing as health pen syringes for custom props.
 Any prop that can be stored inside the wrist can now have a matching icon with very minimal effort.

-You can try the preview map on the workshop here: https://steamcommunity.com/sharedfiles/filedetails/?id=2637521776
+~~You can try the preview map on the workshop here: https://steamcommunity.com/sharedfiles/filedetails/?id=2637521776~~ Not updated until alpha ends.

 ## V2.0